-This beautiful park is worth spending an afternoon in if you get to visit Tokyo.
+This beautiful park is worth spending an afternoon walking through on your trip.
 It's so beautiful, peaceful and perfect on a nice fall day.
 It even has an indoor greenhouse with all sorts of flowers and plants worth checking out.

 Kaiseki was on the wish list when we arrived.
 It's a traditional multi-course meal that has a specific rhythm in terms of the ingredients and flavors.

 As you can see in the menu photo below, it's personalized with your name when you arrive.
 Service-wise, it's the best experience I've ever had.
 We spent 15 minutes talking with the chef at the end of the night and he informed us that he received his third Michelin star that very day.
 He deserves it, the food and service was a work of art.

 The exclamation point here is intentional and well-deserved.
 We fell in love with Japanese ramen on our trips.
 It's affordable, it's quick, and it's almost always world class in Tokyo.
 I was surprised to only find a couple of ramen photos when looking through our camera.
 The only explanation I have is that the food must have been so good, so appetizing, that we actually forgot to take photos.
 We've probably had a dozen ramen meals in Tokyo, and these few places really stood out:

 - Ichiran Ramen - our favorite of the lot, and there are a couple of locations in the map on the top of this post.
 You may wait in a line for 30-60 minutes, but holy cow is it worth it.
 And the ordering/eating experience is quite fun/unique with the little stalls.